Non-perturbative method to compute thermal correlations in one-dimensional systems: Introduction

+These works relied on the absence of interactions between quasiparticles in the theoretical description, i.e., quadratic Hamiltonians.
+We extended our previous approach to systems where such interactions have to be taken into account, i.e., to non-quadratic Hamiltonians.
+It is surprising that the description via a stochastic process along the 1D co-ordinate is also possible in this case.
+The stochastic process provides highly efficient numerical sampling of classical fields with the statistics given by the thermal equilibrium.
+We present the method and apply it to the case of two tunnel-coupled 1D quasi-condensates~\cite{Goldstein97,Whitlock03}.

+We consider a system of bosonic particles effectively confined to a 1D geometry.
+On the quantum level, the particles are described by field operators obeying standard bosonic commutation rules~\cite{Giamarchi04,Cazalilla11,YUROVSKY200861}.
+Different components $\hat \psi _j$ of the field may correspond, for example, to atoms of the same kind trapped in different atomic waveguides (this case will be considered in detail in Sec.~\ref{model}).
+Another example would be the case of different atomic species or isotopes, or of different spin states of the same isotope trapped in the same waveguide.
+However, in the experimentally accessible range of temperatures and densities the equilibrium properties of ultracold gases of bosonic atoms in 1D are often dominated by classical thermal fluctuations~\cite{stimming2010fluctuations}.
+Therefore we may describe the system within the mean-field approximation, replacing the operators $\hat \psi _j$ with classical complex fields $\psi _j$.

+Let us now introduce the notation used in the paper.
+The co-ordinate in 1D is denoted by $z$.
+Instead of the ${\cal M}/2$ complex, $z$-dependent components $\psi _j$ (${\cal M}$ is an even integer number) we can also use ${\cal M}$ real components

-Without loss of generality, we assume that all the components are characterized by the same mass $m$.
+In the following we will not indicate the $z$-dependence of the fields explicitly.
+Without loss of generality, we assume that all the components are characterized by the same mass $m$~\footnote{Since we do not consider the time dynamics, but deal with thermal equilibrium properties only, the case of components with different masses $m_j$ can be reduced to the equal-mass case by simply rescaling the classical complex fields $\psi _j =\sqrt{m_j/m}\psi _j^\prime $.}.
 The Hamiltonian function of the system is then

 Here $\mu _j$ is the chemical potential for the $j$th component.
-Since $q_{2j-1}$ and $q_{2j}$ are the real and imaginary part of the same complex field, there are only ${\cal M}/2$ independent chemical potentials. $V (q_1, \, \dots \, ,\, q_{\cal M})$ represents the local interaction energy density, which does not explicitly depend on $z$ (homogeneous sytem).
+Since $q_{2j-1}$ and $q_{2j}$ are the real and imaginary part of the same complex field, there are only ${\cal M}/2$ independent chemical potentials. $V (q_1, \, \dots \, ,\, q_{\cal M})$ represents the local interaction energy density, which does not explicitly depend on $z$ (homogeneous system).

 We consider the thermodynamic limit $L\rightarrow \infty $, while the mass density remains constant.
 We therefore don't have to specify boundary conditions, as will become clear later.
 In the following, we will refer to the integrand in Eq.~(\ref{hm1}) as energy density $h(q_1\, \, \dots \, , q_{\cal M})$.